-✓ An RPA was not conducted for this facility.
-Ammonia is a constituent of domestic wastewater.
-A RPD was made, that a potential to violate water quality standards exists.
+- ✓ An RPA was conducted on ammonia and Total Residual Chlorine (TRC).
+Please see APPENDIX RPA RESULTS. - ✓ A RPD was made for Dissolved Oxygen (DO), that a potential to violate water quality standards exists.
 Please see Derivation and Discussion of Limits.